WHERE SAFETY MEETS INNOVATION: FIRE SAFE BUILD INDIA DRIVES INDUSTRY TRANSFORMATION

-Esteemed brands including Shakti Hormann, OBO Bettermann India, Thomas Bell-Wright International Consultants – UAE, Hilti India amongst others will present their latest technologies and solutions at the expo.
-Support from entities such as the Centre for Safety Engineering, IIT Gandhinagar and international associations like the National Fireproofing Contractors Association strengthens the event's scope and involvement of stakeholders.

-Attendee profile at the event includes Architectural and design companies such as Access Architects, Metro Designs etc. who promote the incorporation of passive fire protection right from the project's outset.
-Government entities like Maharashtra Industrial Development Corporation, Mumbai Metro Rail Corporation, Oil Industry Safety Directorate, Airport Authority of India etc. represent the nation's commitment to strict safety standards.
-Major players like Van Oord India and Tata Hitachi Heavy Machinery Equipment underscore the importance of fire safety in demanding environments.
+The government's stance on stringent safety norms ensuring our national assets remain safeguarded against fire hazards, is represented by bodies such as National Infrastructure and Development Authorities: MIDC (Maharashtra Industrial Development Corporation), CPWD, Mumbai Port, Mumbai Metro Rail Corporation, Oil Industry Safety Directorate (OISD), Airport Authority of India (Bhuvaneshwar Airport), Bihar State Educational Infrastructure Development Corporation etc. who are important visitors to the event.

+Marine and Heavy Machinery Leaders Van Oord India Private Limited and TATA HITACHI HEAVY MACHINARY EQUIPMENT PVT LTD, are also key attendees underlining the importance of fire safety in the most challenging environments.

-Experts in electrical and safety domains like Siemens and ETA Engineering attend to explore the integration of fire safety systems with electrical design.
+Electrical and Safety Specialists such as Pravin Electricals Pvt Ltd, Siemens Ltd, MJK Engineers, Shilpa Transcare, Hilite MEP, ETA Engineering, Enviguard, Pratiba Electricals, Antelec also attend the event to discover solutions for effective integration of fire safety systems with electrical design.

-Additionally, a series of workshops and sessions conducted by leading experts during FSBI will provide insights into best practices, relevant regulations, and the latest trends in fire safety, enabling attendees to remain compliant and well-prepared for evolving regulatory landscapes.
+Apart from the products and solutions on display, a series of educational seminars, workshops, and presentations conducted by leading experts will provide insights into best practices, relevant regulations, and the latest trends in fire safety, enabling attendees to remain compliant and well-prepared for evolving regulatory landscapes.

+Speaking on the occasion, Sonia Prashar, Managing Director, NuernbergMesse India said, "The Indian construction market size was $701.7 billion in 2022.
+The market is projected to achieve an AAGR of more than 5% during 2024-2027.
+The growth of the market will be supported by a strong pipeline of infrastructure and energy projects.
+These factors underline the critical importance of fire safety.

+FIRE SAFE BUILD INDIA, is a pivotal platform for industry professionals to unite, share knowledge, and explore the latest passive fire protection solutions".

 Contact for Exhibition: